All 31 NFL Stadiums, Ranked

 Coolest feature: RavensWalk, a gauntlet of food, booze, and live music that stretches from Camden Yards to M&T Bank stadium, basically ground zero for all pregame partying.

-Fun fact: The Ravens have their own marching band -- the Marching Ravens -- who began in 1947 as the Baltimore Colts Marching Band.
+Fun fact: The Ravens have their own marching band -- the Marching Ravens -- which began in 1947 as the Baltimore Colts Marching Band.

 Locals consider M&T Bank Stadium was a big middle finger to the NFL and Bob Irsay for depriving Baltimore of a football team for 13 years.
 Bawlmer lured the old Browns to town with a purple palace it continues to deck out.
 (Not that the NFL minds one bit having fantastic venues in its portfolio.)
 The Ravens constantly invest in the place, updating scoreboards, lighting, and even adding a natural grass playing surface this past offseason.
 And though games here can get bitterly cold, the football-obsessed fans of Baltimore still show up in passionate droves.
 There are two statues outside the stadium -- Johnny Unitas and Ray Lewis -- but it’s Johnny’s foot that everyone rubs for good luck before the game.

 Tailgating here can get exceptionally rowdy, and the area around the stadium draws Bawlmer denizens there as much for the party as for the game.
-With bars like Pickles Pub and dives in Ridgely’s Delight, the stadium feels like a centerpiece to a city-wide party.
+With bars like Pickles Pub and dives in Ridgely’s Delight, the stadium feels like a centerpiece to a citywide party.
 The concessions are distinctly Maryland, with Old Bay everything and the must-have crab pretzel.
-And if you don’t like Natty Boh, well, you just haven’t had enough of them yet. -- Jess Mayhugh, Thrillist contributor
+And if you don’t like Natty Boh, well, you just haven’t had enough of them yet. -- Jess Mayhugh

 Home of the Indianapolis Colts